 We Provide A Better Alternative If Your Web Host Is Pushing You to Hire SiteLock

-If your web host is claiming that your website is hacked and pushing you to hire SiteLock to clean it up, you should know that your web host is not putting your interests first and your website may not even be hacked.
+If your web host is claiming that your website contains malware or is otherwise hacked and pushing you to hire SiteLock to clean it up you should know that your web host is not putting your interests first and your website may not even be hacked.

-The reason that your web host is pushing you to use SiteLock is likely because they are the best company to help you, but instead it looks to be largely because the web host is getting a significant amount of money to do so.
+The reason that your web host is pushing you to use SiteLock isn't because they are the best company to help you, but instead it looks to be largely because the web host is getting a significant amount of money to do so.
 One major web hosting company, the Endurance International Group (EIG), which provides web hosting under quite a few names including A Small Orange, Bluehost, FatCow, HostGator, HostMonster, iPage, and IPOWER, disclosed to investors that they receive 55% of the revenue from sales of SiteLock services through their partnership.
-What seems telling about this is that the company doesn't tell their customers of this financial relationship or that the people running EIG also happen to be the majority owners of SiteLock when recommending SiteLock or will even publicly acknowledge those things.
+What seems telling about this is that the company doesn't tell their customers of this financial relationship or that the people running EIG also are the majority owners of SiteLock when recommending SiteLock or will even publicly acknowledge those things.